Preparing Documents for Your F1 Student Visa Application

 Another important document you’ll want to bring is your school’s acceptance letter.
 Just like your bank statement and expense plan show that you can pay for your education and living costs, your acceptance letter and your I-20 from the school show that you’ve been accepted to a legitimate school and that you have a serious plan to study.

 It’s not enough to simply present these documents, however.
-You should know your school and your program well enough to answer questions about it.
+You should know your school and your English language program well enough to answer questions about it.
 You should absolutely know the name of the school to which you’ve applied, some basic facts about the school, and the tuition cost.
 It will help if you can remember the names of faculty and staff members at the school so that you can talk about who you will study with and who will help you orient yourself at the school.
 In short, the more you know about the school, the better.

 Do you have what it takes?